 Please note that some clinical sites may require that students have health insurance in order to participate in clinical experiences at their facilities.
 The College does not provide health insurance.
-Students will be informed of requirements and that they may not be allowed to participate in clinical experiences at such facilities.
-A student who is unable to meet the insurance (or other) requirements at a clinical facility may be dismissed from the program.
-The program will provide the student with information about potential alternatives; however, the program is not responsible to arrange alternatives or provide insurance.
+Students must understand that they may not be allowed to participate in clinical experiences at such facilities and they may be dropped from the program if equivalent experiences cannot be arranged.